stefanodp91/angular-chat/README.md

 Run two instances of the application to different ports like this:

-Run `ng serve --port 4200` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --port 4200` for a dev server and navigate to `http://localhost:4200/`.

-Run `ng serve --port 4200` for a dev server.
-Navigate to `http://localhost:4300/`.
+Run `ng serve --port 4200` for a dev server and navigate to `http://localhost:4300/`.

 The app will automatically reload if you change any of the source files.